Ugo, Japan: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

 In addition to regular shoes, you should bring snow boots.
-For travel to Ugo, a great option is these boots:
+For traveling to Ugo, we suggest these boots:

 Waterproof jacket that can be used in snow